harvardinformatics/informatics-website/docs/software/index.md

     </div>

     <div class="col-18-24 software-desc">
-        <a href="https://github.com/harvardinformatics/degenotate" target="_blank">degenotate</a> degenotate takes as input either a genome FASTA file and a corresponding annotation file (GFF or GTF) OR file or directory of files that contain coding sequences in FASTA format and outputs a bed-like file that contains the degeneracy score (0-, 2-, 3-, or 4-fold) of every coding site.
+        <a href="https://github.com/harvardinformatics/degenotate" target="_blank">degenotate</a> takes as input either a genome FASTA file and a corresponding annotation file (GFF or GTF) OR file or directory of files that contain coding sequences in FASTA format and outputs a bed-like file that contains the degeneracy score (0-, 2-, 3-, or 4-fold) of every coding site.

         If given a corresponding VCF file with specified outgroup samples, degenotate can also count synonymous and non-synonymous polymorphisms and fixed differences for use in MK tests (McDonald and Kreitman 1991).